tomwechsler/Microsoft_Endpoint_Manager/NDES_Configuration.md

 4. Create the SPN in a command prompt with elevated privileges: setspn –s http/ndes.tomsmem.local tomsmem\ndes

-5. Configure the NDES service
+5. Configure the NDES service:

     In Role Services, select the Network Device Enrollment Service.
     In Service Account for NDES, specify the NDES Service Account.